-Social workers provide advice, risk assessment, and education regarding Family Violence (according to the newly implemented MARAM framework obligations), which is an important role for social workers within all Victorian hospitals.
+Social workers provide advice, risk assessment, and education regarding Family Violence (according to the MARAM framework and CISS and FVISS information-sharing obligations), which is an important role for social workers within all Victorian hospitals.

-Some of their work involves psychosocial assessments relating to injured children in collaboration with the clinical work of VFPMS medical and nursing staff.
+Some of their work involves psychosocial assessments relating to injured children which is performed in collaboration with the clinical work of VFPMS medical and nursing staff.
 Social work assessments focus on the child's psychosocial circumstances and interaction with the Child Protection system.

 The VFPMS assessments of physical injuries, assessments of risk of harm and assessments of symptoms and signs that might or might not be caused by abuse can occur concurrently with social workers, preceding, or subsequent to a social work assessment of a child's psychosocial situation.
-(Note that Child Protection usually performs this task for children who are outpatients and Child Protection practitioners typically can access far more information than hospital-based social workers.)
-Concurrent assessments with hospital-based social workers rather than Child Protection practitioners are more likely to occur for children who are inpatients, have recently sustained injuries or who present to Emergency Departments (EDs) after-hours.
+(Note that Child Protection usually performs this task for children who are outpatients and Child Protection practitioners typically have access to far more information than hospital-based social workers.)
+Concurrent assessments with hospital-based social workers rather than Child Protection practitioners are more likely to occur for children who are inpatients, have recently sustained injuries or who present to Emergency

+Departments (EDs) after hours.
 Hospital social workers provide support for parents and carers while helping them navigate the system.